VineetKumar315/Retail-Sales-Analysis/README.md

 GROUP BY 1
 ```

-4. **Write a SQL query to find the average age of customers who purchased items from the 'Beauty' category.**:
+4. **Write an SQL query to find the average age of customers who purchased items from the 'Beauty' category.**:
 ```sql
 SELECT
     ROUND(AVG(age), 2) as avg_age